-He has been a part of eight of Cumberland’s 11 NAIA National Tournament appearances in school history between the men's and women's programs, including all three for the men and five of the eight for the women.
+He has been a part of nine of Cumberland’s 12 NAIA National Tournament appearances in school history between the men's and women's programs, including all three for the men and five of the eight for the women.
 He compiled a 150-116 mark in nine seasons as head coach for the CU women with four trips over the final six years to the national tournament.
+He earned his 200th career victory in 2022 with a win over Pikeville at home.

 Lewis led the program to one of the most successful years in school history in 2012-13, finishing 33-3 overall (school record for wins) and No. 4 in the final rankings.
 The Phoenix won the Mid-South Conference regular season and tournament titles and reached the NAIA Fab Four for the second time in program annals.